• Skip to primary navigation

 •

 • Perfect quiche starts with a perfect crust.
 Use my recipe for Pie Crust recipe 101 for a buttery crust that can be found in the crust purchased from the store.
-I am making 6 4-inch tarts because the crust to filling ratio is greater
+I am making 6 4-inch tarts because the crust-to-filling ratio is greater

 • The reason for prebaking the crust is so that the crust doesn't get soggy when filled and baked.
-The crust will be golden brown and crisp after filled and baked.
+The crust will be golden brown and crisp after being filled and baked.

 • I like to slice the asparagus into little coins when I’m using them in individual quiches.
 They are just easier to eat.
-Save the top 2-3 inches to place on top of quiche.
+Save the top 2-3 inches to place on top of the quiche.
 Set aside.

 • Do not overfill the quiche with fillings.
 You want room for the custard that will hold everything together.